 HERZFELD COMPETITION AWARD

-The Herzfeld Foundation’s deep commitment to helping innovative arts and arts education programs thrive in Milwaukee served as a guiding force during Milwaukee Film’s maturation.
-The foundation’s legacy of being a staunch advocate for the value of art in our community inspired us to name an award in its honor.
-Our Competition Program, presented by The Heil Family Foundation, showcases a selection of films that we believe embody a spirit of innovation and that recognize the highest artistic possibilities in the film medium today.
-The $10,000 Herzfeld Competition Award will be awarded annually by a jury of film industry members to one filmmaker from our Competition Program who best exemplifies that program’s spirit.
+The Herzfeld Foundation’s deep commitment to helping innovative arts and arts education programs thrive in Milwaukee served as a guiding force during our organization’s growth.
+The foundation’s legacy of being a steadfast advocate for the value of art in our community inspired us to name an award in its honor.
+Each year, our Competition Program, presented by The Heil Family Foundation, showcases a selection of films believed to embody the spirit of innovation and recognizes the highest artistic possibilities in film today.
+The $10,000 Herzfeld Competition Award is awarded annually by a jury of film industry members to one filmmaker from our Competition Program (p.
+38) who best exemplifies that program’s spirit.

 THE 2013 HERZFELD COMPETITION AWARD